-He likes to run, cycle, swim and kayak and devotes time to his family, the Waihi school board and the Bible in Schools programme.
+He likes to run, cycle, swim and kayak and devotes time to his family, the and Shininglights Trust where he is a volunteer for the “Hope Project” initiatives.

 Andrew Sanders joined Ballance as a Nutrient Specialist in the Rotorua district in May 2004, and was promoted to the position of Area Sales Manager in April 2008.
 After another promotion Andrew became the North Island Regional Sales Manager, and is now the National Sales Manager.